aridiosilva/TDD/README.md

 - **EasyMock** -

 - **JMock**

+- **PowerMock**

+- **JMockit**

-    - jMock is designed to make the expectation descriptions as clear as possible.The core concepts of the jMock API are the mockery, mock objects, and expectations.
+    - jMockit is designed to make the expectation descriptions as clear as possible.The core concepts of the jMock API are the mockery, mock objects, and expectations.
     - A mockery represents the context of the object under test, its neighboring objects;
     - mock objects stand in for the real neighbors of the object under test while the test runs; and
     - expectations describe how the object under test should invoke its neighbors during the test.